 Breakdown maintenance is maintenance performed on equipment that has become unusable or inoperable.
 It is based on a trigger event occurring or being reported, and may be either planned or unplanned.

 Depending on the criticality of the asset, such an unexpected incident could force a business to bring in costly out-of-hours engineers to fix the issue or even replace the asset altogether.
 It may involve multiple tasks to bring the asset back into full service.
-Emergency maintenance may form a subset of a breakdown maintenance approach.

 An HVAC system breaks down in a commercial kitchen.
 Kitchen ventilation systems are critical to the safe and legal functioning of a commercial kitchen, keeping employees safe from airborne particles that cause respiratory problems.
 If the kitchen cannot be ventilated, it cannot operate.